 Understanding Communication Between Docker Containers

-In our earlier blogs, we have seen various architectures of docker containers to deploy Magento 2 server.
+In our earlier blogs, we have seen various architectures of docker containers to deploy the Magento 2 server.

-We have seen how to set up single container architecture that included a web server and database server inside the single container using Dockerfile.
+We have seen how to set up a single container architecture that included a web server and database server inside the single container using Dockerfile.

 We have also seen multi-container architectures having different services being run on different containers.